 Knowing what’s valuable now is important, but it’s just as crucial to know what the near future will hold for these areas.
 Apps like HouseCanary’s ComeHome takes your data a step further by doing just that.
 You can pair your data with the app to see a heatmap of one-year forecasts, showing you just how much different properties in different areas are expected to appreciate.
 In the app, simply navigate to Heat Maps, then to Forecast, and look for the dark blue areas on the map.
 Once you’ve worked through your top five zip codes from above, focus on these additional areas.

 3. Scout for upcoming value.

 A simple Google search will tell you where there are opportunity zones and promise zones in your city.
 Unfamiliar with these terms?
 Introduced by the Tax Cuts and Jobs Act of 2017, an opportunity zone creates tax advantages for certain investments in lower-income areas.
 Similarly, promise zones are high-poverty communities where the government partners with local leaders to bolster the community: increased economic activity and educational opportunities along with reduced rates of violence/crime.
 Both terms indicate major value, so if you can find homes in these regions, you’re increasing your chances of profit.

-Every industry runs on supply and demand, wholesale real estate included.
+Every industry runs on supply and demand, wholesale real estate included, check out the best cities for wholesaling.
 If you’re not prioritizing zip codes with the most cash-sale transactions, you’re ignoring prime supply where there’s a lot of demand.
 Data is what helps you solve that, so stop relying on gut feelings and start looking at the hard numbers.
 You’ll likely find yourself moving through sales quicker than ever.